 No vessel shall be moored or anchored so as to interfere with the free and unobstructed use of channels, fairways, or berthing spaces within the areas under city jurisdiction as detailed in section 13-79 of this chapter.
+No docks, floats, pilings or berthed vessels at any marina or yacht club shall impede into the fairways or channel.
 (Rev. Ords.
-1987, § 13-89)
+1987, § 13-89; Ch.
+507, § V, 7-20-10)